To Cushion or Not Too Cushioned: A Sock Cushioning Debate

 • Full Cushion socks have cushioning throughout the entire sock, including the ankle, over the top of the foot, and up into the leg.

-Reasons to be #TeamCushion
+Reasons to Be #TeamCushion

 Boasting more softness and comfort, Cushion and Full Cushion socks are thicker and wick moisture, helping to prevent blisters.
 They also give a plush buffer to hiking boots, work boots, and snowboard boots.
-You can find Cushion and Full Cushion socks in most of our line, including Hiking, Running, Athletic, Lifestyle, Work, Ski and Snowboard, and Hunting socks.
+You can find Cushion and Full Cushion socks in most of our line, including Hiking, Running, Lifestyle, Work, Ski and Snowboard, and Hunting socks.

 Here’s a list of activities where you may want Cushion and Full Cushion socks: